 Senate OKs money for Pennsylvania unemployment comp centers

-HARRISBURG – Legislation heading to the Pennsylvania House of Representatives would free up $15 million to improve service in the state's unemployment compensation centers.
+Legislation heading to the state House of Representatives would free up $15 million to improve service in Pennsylvania's unemployment compensation centers.
+Senators voted 39-8 on Wednesday for the bill.

 Comments